VioletsOleander/vault-vanilla/logs/Personal Log.md

 \[Book\]
 - [[book-notes/Probabilistic Graphical Models-Principles and Techniques|Probabilistic Graphical Models-Principles and Techniques]]: CH18.1-CH18.3
-    18.1-Introduction
+    CH18-Structure Learning in Bayesian Networks
+        CH18.1-Introduction
             In structure learning, we aims to recover $\mathcal G^*$ or its I-equivalence based on data. $\mathcal G^*$ is $P^*$ 's perfect map.
             The more edges our structure have, the more parameters we need to learn.
 Because of data fragmentation, the quality of estimated parameter will decrease if the number of samples is fixed.
 (Note that the standard deviation of MLE estimate if $1/\sqrt M$)
             Thus when doing density estimation from limited data, we prefer sparse structure even if the true structure $\mathcal G^*$ is more dense.
 Because we need to avoid overfitting.
             There are three methods for structure learning.
             The first one is constraint-based structure learning, which tests the independence in data and find a network that best explains these independencies.
 This type of method is sensitive to failures in individual independencies test.
 If one of these tests return a wrong answer, the network construction will be misled.
             The second one is score-based structure learning.
 This method defines a hypothesis space of potential models and a score function that measures how well the model fits the observation.
 The task is to search the model that maximize the score in the hypothesis space.
 Score-based method consider the whole structure at once, thus is less sensitive to individual failures.
             The third method does not learn a single model but an ensemble of multiple possible structures.
-    18.2-Constraint-Based Approaches
+        CH18.2-Constraint-Based Approaches
             Determining whether two variables are independent is often referred to as hypothesis testing.
-    18.3-Structure Scores
+        CH18.3-Structure Scores
             Score-based methods approach the problem of structure learning as an optimization problem.
             Intuitively, we need to find a model that would make the data as probable as possible.
 In this case, our model is pair $\langle \mathcal G,\pmb \theta_{\mathcal G}\rangle$.
 The likelihood score directly defines $\pmb \theta_{\mathcal G}$ to be its the MLE estimation $\hat {\pmb \theta}_{\mathcal G}$, and tries to find structure $\mathcal G$ that maximize $score_{L}(\mathcal G:\mathcal D) = \ell(\hat {\pmb \theta}_{\mathcal G}:\mathcal G)$.
             The likelihood score can decompose according to (18.4).
 We can observe that the likelihood measures the strength of the dependencies between variables and their parents.
             For BN, the process of choosing a network structure is often subject to constraints.
 Some constraints are a consequence of the acyclicity requirement, others may be due to a preference for simpler structures.
             Because the property of mutual information, adding edge to a network will never decrease its likelihood score.
 Thus likelihood score will result in fully connected network in most cases.
 Therefore, the likelihood score can not avoid overfitting.
             The Bayesian method put a distribution on possible structures $\mathcal G$ and is proportional to the posterior $P(\mathcal G\mid \mathcal D)$.
 The Bayesian score is defined as $score_B(\mathcal G: \mathcal D) = \log P(\mathcal D\mid \mathcal G) + \log P(\mathcal G)$.
             The calculation of marginal likelihood $P(\mathcal D\mid \mathcal G)$ need us to integrate the whole parameter space $\Theta_{\mathcal G}$.
 Therefore, we are measuring the expected likelihood, averaged over different possible choices of $\pmb \theta_{\mathcal G}$ decreasing the sensitivity of the likelihood to the particular choice of parameters.
             Another perspective to explain the Bayesian score is derived from the holdout testing methods.
 The Bayesian score can be viewed as a form of prequential analysis, where each instance is evaluated in incremental order, and contributes both to our evaluation of the model and to our final model score.
 The sequence order can be arbitrary.
 According to (18.8), the marginal likelihood can be approximately viewed as the estimation of the model' expected likelihood in the underlying distribution.
             If the parameter's priors are in conjugate case, the marginal likelihood of a single variable's form can be easily written.
 As a consequence, the marginal likelihood of the dataset can be further written simpler according to (18.9).
             The Bayesian score for BN cane be decomposed under the assumption of parameter independence.
 The the local independence is also satisfied, (18.9) can be applied to substitute the local terms of the factorized Bayesian score.
             If $M\to \infty$, the $\log P(\mathcal D\mid \mathcal G)$ can be represented as Theorem 18.1.
 We can observe that the Bayesian score tends to trade off the likelihood (fit the data) and the model complexity.
 Omitting the constant term, we get the BIC score.
             The log-likelihood term increase linear to $M$, and the model complexity term increase log to $M$, therefore the emphasis on data fitting will increase as $M$.
             BIC score and the Bayesian score are consistent, which means with adequate data, the score will select $\mathcal G^*$. or its I-equivalence.
             Consistency is an asymptotic property, and thus it does not imply much about the properties of networks learned with limited amounts of data.
             We call the prior satisfies parameter modularity if two structure's local structure are the same, their prior will be the same
             Under parameter modularity, Bayesian score will be decomposable, and thus the searching can be done locally and separately.
             The likelihood score is naturally decomposable.
 - [[book-notes/面向计算机科学的组合数学|面向计算机科学的组合数学]]: CH1.1-CH1.6, CH2.1-CH2.2, CH3.1-CH3.2, CH7
     CH1-排列组合
     CH2-鸽巢原理